jagatheeswarans/Pebble-OS-Functionalities-Port-to-ESP32-with-Bluetooth-Audio-Transmission/README.md

 # **Pebble OS Port on Reference Board with Bluetooth Audio Transmission**

 ## **Project Overview**
-This project focuses on porting the open-source [Pebble OS](https://github.com/google/pebble/tree/main) onto a selected reference board with a display and microphone.
+This project focuses on porting the open-source [Pebble OS](https://github.com/google/pebble/tree/main) functionalities onto a selected reference board with a display and microphone.
 Additionally, a new feature has been implemented to **transmit a 15-second audio note via Bluetooth** to a mobile phone or laptop.

 ## **Key Components**
 - **Pebble OS Porting**: Adapted Pebble OS functionalities to run on an ESP32-based reference board with a smartwatch-sized display.